KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \cite{vaswani2017attention}, such as GPT \cite{radford2019gpt}, Llama \cite{touvron2023llama1}, and their derivatives, have significantly advanced the field of Natural Language Processing (NLP).
+Large Language Models (LLMs) \cite{vaswani2017attention}, such as GPT \cite{radford2019language}, Llama \cite{touvron2023llama1}, and their derivatives, have significantly advanced the field of Natural Language Processing (NLP).
 These models exhibit outstanding performance \cite{hadi2023survey,chang2024survey} across a diverse array of tasks, including text generation, question answering, and machine translation.
 The Key-Value (KV) Cache plays an essential role in the autoregressive decoding process of LLMs.
-The KV Cache substantially reduces redundant computations in the attention mechanism by storing Key and Value states from preceding time steps for subsequent token generation, thereby significantly accelerating inference efficiency \cite{xiao2023efficient}.
+The KV Cache substantially reduces redundant computations in the attention mechanism by storing KV states from preceding time steps for subsequent token generation \cite{xiao2023efficient}.
 Nevertheless, as sequence lengths grow, the memory footprint of the KV Cache increases linearly, presenting a formidable challenge to hardware resources.
-For example, a model with 70 billion parameters may demand over 50GB of memory to maintain the KV Cache when generating a sequence of 20k tokens—a requirement that far exceeds the memory capacity of typical GPUs.
+For instance, a 70B-parameters model may require over 50GB of memory to maintain the KV Cache for a 20k-token sequence, exceeding typical GPU capacity.
 In scenarios involving multiple concurrent requests, the KV Cache for each request cannot be shared due to its dependence on unique preceding prompts.
-Although model parameters can be reused, memory quickly becomes saturated due to the extensive KV Cache demands.
+Although model parameters can be reused, memory quickly becomes saturated due to the KV Cache demands.
 Once memory is depleted, data is offloaded to system memory or even disks, resulting in frequent High Bandwidth Memory (HBM) exchanges with system memory.
 This process causes latency to surge exponentially, leading to catastrophic performance degradation.